 Saguaros are the “long arm cactus” that you typically see in books or movies about Arizona.
 They start as small seeds and can grow to over 60 feet tall!
 Their arms don’t start appearing until after they are 60 years old.
 These amazing plants are often homes to desert animals.

 Saguaro National Park is 92,000 acres, and started as a national monument in 1933, and was established as a National park in October 1994.
-There are two sections, the Tucson Mountain District (also called Saguaro East), and the Rincon Mountain District (also called Saguaro West).
+There are two sections, the Tucson Mountain District (also called Saguaro West), and the Rincon Mountain District (also called Saguaro East).
 The two sections are about an hour apart.
 Both sections have visitor centers and hiking trails, but the western portion has more hiking options as well as backpacking camping.

 Most people visit the west portion of the park, as it’s the easiest to access off the interstate.
 We recommend this area for kids, especially if you are only visiting Tucson for a weekend, or just passing through.
 You can easily get some amazing photos and learn about saguaros in a couple of hours!
 There are entrances on the north and south end of the park.